Walchand-Linux-Users-Group/Linux/commands/history/README.md

     $ history -r
     ```
 - ###  -w
-    Write the current history to the history file and append them to the history list
+    Write the current history to the history file and append it to the history list
     ```bash
     $ history -w
     ```